ultravideo/uvgVPCCenc/README.md

 ### Example:
 ```
-    uvpVPCCenc -i ReadyForWinter_UVG_vox10_25_0_250_%04d.ply -n 10 -o out.vpcc
+    uvpVPCCenc -i <path_to_ply> -n 10 -o out.vpcc
 ```

 The mandatory parameters are input, output and the number of frames.
 The input path should use ```%0xd``` for frame numbering.
+Example sequences are available in the [UVG-VPC](https://ultravideo.fi/UVG-VPC) dataset.

 If the voxel size (aka voxel resolution or geometry precision) is not in the filename, the voxel size must be given: ```--geo-precision=10```.